yenshin/worklife-oldschoolway/README-examinator.txt

 app.env
 	I remove the credential data to not have it in git (test system is often use as an entry point for malicious person)

+	here command line to avoid update when you modify the file: git update-index --assume-unchanged ${file} # to hide file git update-index --no-assume-unchanged ${file} # to show back the file